Sunday, 22 September 2024

 Our pace quickens.
 The Foreland falls quickly astern.

 The breeze rises and falls with the passing of billowing black clouds.
 The day humid and warm.
-The tide our constant friend.
+The tide our constant ally.

 On, past the Swale Stargazer sails.
 Making six knots now.
 The tide urging her on.
 Running before the wind.